tstrijdhorst/threat-modeling/readme.md

 ## Identify the threat

-To get a good idea of the threat, you can use these questions to evaluate.
+To get a good idea of the threat, you can use these questions to evaluate:

 * What is the vulnerability?
 * Who is the threat actor, i.e who is going to exploit this and what is their motivation?